-D. L. Wright and E. B. Whitty2
+D. L. Wright and C. Mackowiak2

-Development of fertilization programs for Florida field or forage crops requires that consideration be given to nutrient requirements for each crop (which has usually come from years of research on the crop), soil nutrient levels, reactions of the soil with added nutrients, and the ability of the soil to retain and deliver nutrients and water.
-These factors are used to determine rates, placement, and timing of fertilizer applications.
+Development of fertilization programs for Florida field or forage crops requires knowledge of nutrient requirements for each crop (which has usually come from years of research on the crop), soil nutrient levels, reactions of the soil with added nutrients, and the ability of the soil to retain and deliver nutrients and water.
+These factors determine rates, placement, and timing of fertilizer applications.

 Suggested fertilization rates are based on soil tests currently used by the University of Florida Soil Testing Laboratory at Gainesville and are presented in SL-129 UF/IFAS Standardized Fertilization Recommendations for Agronomic Crops (http://edis.ifas.ufl.edu/ss163).
-Sugarcane grown for sugar is an exception.
-Soil tests and correlations were made by the Everglades Research and Education Center, Belle Glade.
-Thus, sugarcane for sugar will be excluded from this discussion.
-Suggested fertilization rates are based on broadcast application while lower rates would be suitable in a band application in or near the row.
+Suggested fertilization rates are based on broadcast application, while lower rates would be suitable in a band application in or near the row.

 A soil sample must be representative of the area to be fertilized.
-Take samples to a depth of 6 to 8", except when sampling to determine the need for gypsum by peanuts; in this case, samples should be taken to a depth of 3" from the potential pegging zone of the plant.
+Take samples to a depth of 6" to 8", except when sampling to determine the need for gypsum on peanuts; in this case, samples should be taken to a depth of 3" from the potential pegging zone of the plant.

 If fertilization recommendations are made without the aid of soil test results, the following guidelines should be used: